Snakemake workflows

 Creating graphs and annotations

-metagraph-workflows build -k 5 transcript_paths.txt /tmp/mygraph
+metagraph-workflows build samples.txt -o /tmp/mygraph --primary

-from metagraph_workflows import workflows
+from metagraph_workflows import cli

 The pipelines are written in the Snakemake workflow management system and can also be directly invoked using the snakemake command line tool (see below).